-If you are living close to a big city like Birmingham then it can be nice to get away from the concrete jungle and enjoy a more tranquil setting.
+It can be nice to escape the concrete jungle and enjoy a more tranquil setting.
 This article will list Birmingham’s botanical gardens that you can visit.

 Birmingham Botanical Gardens